 If any student has not met his or her full financial obligations, the College reserves the right to withhold any of its services from the student until the obligations are met.
-These include, but are not restricted to, transcripts, library services, letters of recommendation, registration, counseling and additional services.
+Restricted services include, but are not limited to, registration, grades, transcripts and additional services.